Diptonil/eudaimonia/README.md

 - [x] Develop the zen mode for productive sessions.
 - [x] Implement the base theme of the website.
 - [x] Develop sentiment-analysis API.
+- [ ] Ready the API for marketability and perfect use.
 - [x] Develop frequency and habit analysis models.
 - [ ] Extend the prior features by refinement
 - [ ] Deploy using CI/CD practices.